T. E. Lawrence: Writings

-Lawrence was a prolific writer throughout his life, a large portion of which was epistolary; he often sent several letters a day, and a number of collections of his letters have been published.
+Lawrence was a prolific writer throughout his life.
+A large portion of his writing was epistolary; he often sent several letters a day, and a number of collections of his letters have been published.
 He corresponded with many notable figures, including George Bernard Shaw, Edward Elgar, Winston Churchill, Robert Graves, Noël Coward, E. M. Forster, Siegfried Sassoon, John Buchan, Augustus John, and Henry Williamson.
 He met Joseph Conrad and commented perceptively on his works.
 Lawrence sent many letters to Shaw's wife, Charlotte.

 Lawrence was a competent speaker of French and Arabic, and reader of Latin and Ancient Greek.
 Lawrence published three major texts in his lifetime.
 The most significant was his account of the Arab Revolt in Seven Pillars of Wisdom.
 Homer's Odyssey and The Forest Giant were translations, the latter an otherwise forgotten work of French fiction.
 He received a flat fee for the second translation, and negotiated a generous fee plus royalties for the first.